stanley-1/tp/docs/UserGuide.md

 **:heavy_check_mark: Example:** `add n/David Tan p/91082942 t/neighbour fb/tan.david tele/d_av_id`

 This will add a new contact named "David Tan" with phone number "91082942" to SociaLite.
-The contact is tagged as 'neighbour' and has a facebook handle and telegram handle.
+The contact is tagged as 'neighbour' and has a Facebook handle and Telegram handle.
 </div>